httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 The semantics of a detail parameter are always specific to the cache that sent it; even if a member of details from another cache shares the same name, it might not mean the same thing.

 This parameter is intentionally limited.
-If an implementation needs to convey additional information, they are encouraged to register extension parameters (see {{register}}) or define another header field.
+If an implementation's developer or operator needs to convey additional information in an interoperable fashion, they are encouraged to register extension parameters (see {{register}}) or define another header field.

 # Examples